2018 Spring Equinox

 2013 Bishop Creek Vineyard Pinot Noir, Yamhill-Carlton AVA (Cellar Release)

 This wine is 3 barrels, 74 cases, of old vine (planted in 1989) Wadensville clone fruit, that was supposed to be a part of a larger lot.
-Two barrels were 100% whole cluster and the other was 50%, and it was so beautiful in 2015 that I held it out to make a single vineyard wine.
-When first bottled it was tight enough that we only sent out bottles to wine club and 2 cases for Paley's Place.
+It was so beautiful in 2015 that I held it out to make a single vineyard wine.
+When first bottled it was light bodied and tight enough that we only sent out bottles to wine club and 2 cases for Paley's Place.
 After 5 years, it's ready for release but with so little produced, we wanted to offer it here first.
-In a recent tasting against Premier Cru Burgundy, only Chandon de Briailles classic Ille de Vergelesses bottling was finer.
+In a recent tasting against 2013 Premier Cru Burgundy, only Chandon de Briailles classic Ille de Vergelesses bottling was finer.
 Drink now or cellar it for any special occasion in the future.